mthies1/examples/README.md

 # examples
-Examples and demonstrations of HTML, CSS, and JavaScript
+Examples of HTML, CSS, and JavaScript